-The first step in the life of your asphalt shingle roof is selecting a shingle.
 At first glance, with so many different styles and colors to choose from, it may seem a little intimidating.
 But when you get right down to it, there are really only three decisions to make.

 The first type is the architectural shingle.
 Their remarkable dimensional thickness and deep, blended shadow bands simulate the appearance of classic wood shakes, enhancing the beauty of any home.

 The traditional 3-tab roof shingle design gets its name from the three tabs incorporated into its profile.
 Always a popular choice, traditional 3-tab shingles are available in a wide variety of colors.

 Here are some additional questions you may want to ask yourself when selecting a roof shingle style.